clasp-developers/clasp/README.md

 Clasp has been compiled on OS X 10.9.5 using Xcode 6.0.1

-Clasp has been compiled on recent (post 2013) versions of Ubuntu Linux
+Clasp has been compiled on recent (post 2013) versions of Ubuntu Linux; see the bottom for more info.

 To build Clasp from within the top level directory do the following.